Lee Yi-kyung: Career

 Lee has also appeared in both independent and commercial films, notably Leesong Hee-il's White Night (2012) and Kim Ki-duk's One on One (2014).
 In 2018, he stars in two films - drama film Monsters (also known as Wretches) which tackles teenage bullying; and omnibus horror film Pension: Dangerous Encounter.

 On March 8, 2022, it was reported that Lee's contract with HB Entertainment has ended.
 Later on March 25, 2022, Lee signed with Screening ENT after the expiration of his contract with the original agency.

+After a year long break, Lee returns to acting in a major role in Marry My Husband (2024) where he plays the role of an irredeemable villain, a character that proves versatility from his usual friendly TV persona.
+His work in the series granted him a nomination to the 60th Baeksang Arts Award for Best Supporting Actor.

 Personal life

-His father is the CEO of LG Innotek, Lee Ung-beom.
+His father was the CEO of LG Innotek, Lee Ung-beom.

 In April 2018, it was announced Lee was dating his Welcome to Waikiki co-star Jung In-sun.
 The couple was introduced by Lee's friend actor Lee Ki-woo and had been dating for a year before the news broke.
-However, in June 2018, the couple confirmed they have broken up.
+However, in June 2018, the couple confirmed they had broken up.